ANSSI-FR/MLA/FORMAT.md

 Finally, the `files_info.size` is the size in bytes of the corresponding file content.

-For reproducibility, the `files_info` `Vec` is sorted by filename (lexicographically by unicode code points) before being serialized.
+For reproducibility, the `files_info` `Vec` is sorted by entry name (lexicographically by bytes values) before being serialized.

 ### Example